 Start Saving for a Home

 Consider where and what you want to buy, and the costs involved.
 You may think that homes in beaufort sc are well out of your price range, but with a bit of saving, you might be able to get hold of the home of your dreams.
-Then, deposit a set amount of every paycheck into a savings account to cover:
+However, with the price of houses these days, it can sometimes be more beneficial to consider building your own home.
+To get an idea of pricing, it might be worth requesting some custom home designs from some local companies.
+From there, you can decide which option will be better for you.
+Houses are an investment either way.
+When buying a house, it’s important to consider:

-- Down payment on a house or condo
+- Down payments on a house or condo

 - Future monthly housing payments